Close Menu

 SHOULDER IMPINGEMENT

 Shoulder impingement is a common condition that can cause pain and disability.
-It occurs when the tendons of the rotator cuff muscles become inflamed and irritated due to repetitive overhead activities.
+It occurs when the tendons of the rotator cuff muscles become irritated due to repetitive overhead activities.
 For example, you might work at an auto shop where you reach overhead to change oil in a car.
 This type of activity can lead to pain, stiffness, loss of range of motion, and decreased strength in the shoulder.
 It is important to recognize the symptoms of shoulder impingement so that it can be treated quickly.
-Treatment options may include rest, physical therapy, medications, injections, or surgery depending on the severity of the condition.
+Treatment options may include rest, physical therapy, medications, or surgery depending on the severity of the condition.

 ROTATOR CUFF TEARS